 Section 3.
-Election and Term of Office: After the Transition Date as provided in the Declaration, the Members shall elect the members of the Board at each annual meeting of the Corporation.
+Election and Term of Office: Members shall elect the members of the Board at each Annual Meeting of the Corporation.
 Directors shall be elected individually by written ballot by a majority of the Members present in person or by proxy at such meeting.
 The members of the Board shall hold office for a term of one year and until their respective successors shall have been elected or until death, resignation, removal or judicial adjudication of mental incompetence.
-In the event that an annual meeting is not held, or the Directors are not elected at the annual meeting, the directors may be elected at any special meeting held for that purpose.
+In the event that an annual meeting is not held, or the Directors are not elected at the Annual Meeting, the directors may be elected at any Special Meeting held for that purpose.
 Any person serving as a Director may be re-elected, and there shall be no limitation on the number of terms during which a director may serve.

 Section 4.
-Removal of Members of the Board: At any annual or special meeting of Members, any one or more of the members of the Board may be removed with or without cause by a majority vote of the Members and a successor may be then and there or thereafter be elected.
+Removal of Members of the Board: At any Annual or Special Meeting of Members, any one or more of the members of the Board may be removed with or without cause by a majority vote of the Members and a successor may be then and there or thereafter be elected.
 Any Director whose removal has been proposed shall be given an opportunity to be heard at the meeting.

 Section 5.
-Vacancies: Any vacancy in the Board shall be filled forthwith by vote of the Majority of the remaining Directors, even though they may constitute less than a quorum, and each person so elected shall be a Director until a successor is elected by the Members at the next applicable annual meeting, or special meeting called for that purpose.
+Vacancies: Any vacancy in the Board shall be filled forthwith by vote of the Majority of the remaining Directors, even though they may constitute less than a quorum, and each person so elected shall be a Director until a successor is elected by the Members at the next applicable Annual Meeting, or Special Meeting called for that purpose.
 A vacancy or vacancies shall be deemed to exist in case of death, resignation, removal or judicial adjudication of mental incompetence of any Director, or in the case the full number of authorized Directors are not elected at any meeting at which such election is to take place.

 Section 6.
-Organization Meeting: The first meeting of the newly elected members of the Board shall be held immediately following the annual meeting of the Corporation, subsequent to said Directors’ election, for the purpose of organization, election of officers, and the transaction of other business.
-No notice shall be necessary to the newly designated members of the Board in order legally to constitute such meeting, provided a quorum of the Board shall be present.
+Organization Meeting: The first meeting of the newly elected members of the Board shall be held immediately following the Annual Meeting of the Corporation, subsequent to said Directors’ election, for the purpose of organization, election of officers, and the transaction of other business.
+No notice shall be necessary to the newly designated members of the Board in order legally to constitute such meeting, provided a Quorum of the Board shall be present.

 Section 7.
 Regular Meetings: Regular meetings of the Board may be held at such time and place as shall be determined from time to time by a majority of the members of the Board, but at least one such meeting shall be held during each quarter of the calendar year.
-Notice of regular meetings of the Board shall be given to each member of the Board by mail, telephone or fax at least ten (10) business days prior to the day named for such meeting.
-All Members shall be given notice of regular meetings of the Board and be permitted to attend such meetings for informational purposes only.
-Notwithstanding the foregoing, the Board may elect to hold executive sessions and exclude the Members from such sessions.
+Notice of Regular Meetings of the Board shall be given to each member of the Board by mail, telephone or fax at least ten (10) business days prior to the day named for such meeting.
+All Members shall be given notice of Regular Meetings of the Board and be permitted to attend such meetings for informational purposes only.
+Notwithstanding the foregoing, the Board may elect to hold Executive Sessions and exclude the Members from such sessions for purposes consistent with Idaho Code 55-3204 (2).

-Section 8.
-Special Meetings: Special meetings of the Board may be called by any Director on ten (10) business days’ notice to each member of the Board, given by mail, telephone, or fax, which notice shall state the time, place and purpose of the meeting.
-Special meetings shall be closed to Members who are not members of the Board, at the discretion of the Board.